-Richard Courneyea has been a prominent Belleville, Ontario businessman for years.
+Richard Courneyea has been a prominent Belleville, Ontario business man for years.
 It used to be a treat to stop in his Richard Davis men’s wear store on Front Street just to see him dressed as if he’d walked out of GQ magazine.
-But for the last few years, he has been dreaming about getting out of the clothing business and reopening the old Corbyville Distillery site.
-The long-term goal was a craft distillery but he would start with a craft brewery.
+But for the last few years he has been dreaming about getting out of the clothing business and reopening the old Corbyville Distillery site.
+The long term goal was a craft distillery but he would start with a craft brewery.

 Richard is not someone who starts small and builds.
 The Old Corbeyville Distillery building has been subdivided into a 4,000 sq. ft event hall with an onsite kitchen that caters to 270 at a seating.
 It is already booking up fast for receptions, weddings and corporate events.
 There is a 1000 sq ft bottle shop in the centre and then the working brewery at the other end.
 The event hall opens onto a huge outdoor patio overlooking the Moira River.
-He expects this to be a hub of cultural activity in the quiet riverside community of Corbyville.
+He hopes this to become a hub of cultural activity in the quiet riverside community of Corbyville.

 I’m not a beer fan but even I loved the beer.
-For the traditionalist, Radio Tube, the Pilsner has all the appropriate flavours, of this Czech favourite, the German Alt Beer, Ohm, is a tawny ale with overtones of coffee, Wave, a pale ale will be a huge hit with its notes of grapefruit with a soupçon of pineapple sweetness, and the very hoppy Byte IPA had all the IPA flavours with a hint of orange peel.
+For the traditionalist, Radio Tube, the Pilsner has all the appropriate flavours, of this Czech favourite, the German Alt Beer, Ohm, is a tawny ale with overtones of coffee, Wave, a pale ale will be a huge hit with its notes of grapefruit with a soupçon of pineapple sweetness, and the very hoppy Byte IPA had the traditional IPA flavours with a hint of orange peel.
 These are delightful summertime brews.

 Please add your comments below of your experience at Signal Brewing Co.

 Blog by Veronica Leonard, Photography by Colin Leonard